kevin-wynn/vue-bash/README.md

 # vue-bash

 Vue Bash is a simple lightweight component that allows you to show off bash components and commands in a beautiful way.
+There is currently only sytanx highlighting for bash arguments and comments.
+In future releases I hope to allow a language prop to select your language syntax highlighting.

 ## Installation